u-boot/u-boot/doc/driver-model/usb-info.rst

 most cases, since they are all EHCI-compatible.
 For EHCI there are also some special operations that can be overridden when calling ehci_register().

-The driver can use priv_auto_alloc_size to set the size of its private data.
+The driver can use priv_auto to set the size of its private data.
 This can hold run-time information needed by the driver for operation.
 It exists when the device is probed (not when it is bound) and is removed when the driver is removed.